DanZinagri/NicheD20_Quartz/content/Rules/Basic Rules/Ability Scores.md

 Ability scores are assumed to start at 10 for a creature, with 10 being a "average" ability.
 Anything above this shows the character having greater prowess while anything below this represents detriment in this score.

 First when generating ability scores the GM should choose a method of determining your six starting attributes, generally chosen between Point Buy, Rolled, or Stat Array.
-See the [[Character Creation|Character Creation]] page, for more information on these types.
+See the [Character Creation](../../Character%20Creation/_index.md) page, for more information on these types.
 Once the base ability scores have been decided a creature's race usually will give additional bonuses or penalties to their ability scores.

 Primarily ability scores are done via point-buy doing a 20-point system.
 Spending points to raise an ability above 10, and gaining points for reducing a score below 10.
 With this system scores cannot go above 18 or below 7.
 Below is a table detailing the point-cost of an individual score.